Featured image guidelines

 DON'T oversimplify the UI and DON'T use grey bars to represent text.

-DON'T add copy/text to the featured image unless it’s crucial for showing the feature of the app.
+DON'T add written content to the featured image unless it’s crucial for showing the feature of the app.

 DON'T alter the UI or deconstruct the UI.